anderslanglands/light_comparison/README.md

 - RIS seems to interpret `coneAngle` much differently than the others.

 ### `dome-light.usda`
-A dome light with intensity 1 and default transform using a coloured grid texture, illuminating a perfectly specular metallic sphere with the camera facing the sphere from 6 units along the +Z axis.
+A dome light with intensity 1 and default transform using a coloured grid texture, illuminating a plastic sphere with the camera facing the sphere from 6 units along the +Z axis.

 ![Dome light texture](dome.jpg)